 With a professional background in coaching and sail-training, Amanda is continually researching women's learning methods.
 Cruising World Magazine commissioned her to write a four-part series titled, "How Women Learn under Sail”.

 Selection Process . . .

 Our goal is to form crews that work and learn well together.
 Applicants are considered on the basis of their eagerness to learn and particpate in all aspects of shipboard life including navigation, seamanship, helming, sail handling, storm tactics, anchoring and engine maintenance.

 As our focus is teaching ocean passage making, we require that you have at least intermediate sailing skills and know that you enjoy sailing.
 We do not expect you to be an expert sailor but we require that you have completed a coastal navigation course.
 An excellent idea before joining us for an expedition is to upgrade your sailing knowledge level.
 We recommend you start with NauticEd’s two free courses, Rules of the Road and Sail Trim and strongly consider completing their Captain Rank which includes coastal navigation, safety at sea, weather, anchoring, electronic navigation and more.

 If you have questions regarding your present skill level, please contact us.

-We highly recommend that you attend our Mahina Offshore Cruising Seminar, if possible, to jump start your ocean learning experience.
+We highly recommend that you attend our Mahina Offshore Cruising Seminar, to jump start your ocean learning experience.

-The best crews enjoy having fun together while learning and sharing the sailing adventure and discovery that are always a part of Mahina Tiare's voyages.
+The best crews enjoy having fun together while learning and sharing the sailing adventure, sense of community and discovery that are always a part of Mahina Tiare's voyages.

 Impact . . .

 Our goal is to have a positive impact upon the places we visit